Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 The Italian Mastiff, also known as the Cane Corso, is a large, powerful dog with a strong protective instinct.

-These excellent guard dogs need proper training and early socialization to prevent them from becoming aggressive.
+These excellent guard dogs require proper training and early socialization to prevent them from developing aggressive behavior.

 Despite their imposing appearance, mastiffs raised in a loving home can be calm and even-tempered.